 The aquatic center is also propagating orangenacres from the Black Warrior River basin and wants to add them to Tallatchee Creek.
 The center and the service generally don't use animals from another basin due to possible genetic differences.
 More legwork, though, could turn up more pregnant orangenacres in the Alabama River system, they say.

 "We always have to exercise caution in situations like this," Powell added.

 The Sierra jounced along logging roads past deer blinds en route to a no-name creek that runs into the Tallatchee.
 Westervelt logged the plot five years ago and replanted with bottomland hardwoods.
 It also returned 2,000 feet of the creek to a more natural, meandering state.
 Willows, tall grasses and button bushes now stand alongside the stream as it wends through overcup oaks and a scattering of other hardwoods.

 "It used to cut right through the middle of this bottomland, straight as an arrow," Wigginton said.
 "Now we're restoring riffles, runs, pools and glides.
 There's a ton of ecology and engineering in there."

 The restoration work allows Westervelt to sell in-stream and buffer credits to developers.
 In all, the timber company operates nearly two dozen mitigation and conservation banks nationwide.
 Another 10 are planned.
 Doing right by nature, it seems, does well for the bottom line, too.

 "If we weren't making money, our corporate folks would not invest in us," Wigginton said.
 "We're managing the forest in the best possible way we can.
 And we're still producing a wood product we all need."

-This story was originally published for the U.S. Fish & Wildlife Service and it is republished with permission here.
-Daniel Chapman is a public affairs specialist with the Southeast Region in Atlanta, Georgia.
+This story was originally written for the U.S. Fish & Wildlife Service and it is republished with permission here.